mike4192/spotMicro/README.md

 #### Software:
-This repo is structured as a catkin workspace in a ROS Kinetic envivornment on Ubuntu 16.04.
+This repo is structured as a catkin workspace in a ROS Kinetic environment on Ubuntu 16.04.
 The software may not work or compile outside this environment.
 Raspberry pi images preloaded with Ubuntu 16.04 and a ROS Kinetic installation can be found via ubiquity robotics.
 [See ubiquity robotics webpage](https://downloads.ubiquityrobotics.com/) for download, setup, and wifi setup instructions.
 It is suggested to also install ROS Kinetic on a Ubuntu 16.04 linux installation/dual boot/virtual machine on a PC for development and for running control nodes.

 **NOTE**  Adding a SWAP partition of about 1 GB on the RPI's sd card is necessary to increase the virtual memory available beyond the RPI's onboard RAM.
 In my experience the catkin compilation process uses all the onboard RAM and stalls indefinitely and does not complete without adding a SWAP partition.
 Example instructions for adding a SWAP partition [can be found here](https://nebl.io/neblio-university/enabling-increasing-raspberry-pi-swap/).